Questions and Answers About R-22a Safety

-The Agency has not found hydrocarbon refrigerants acceptable for use in refrigeration and air-conditioning equipment that were originally made for a different, non-flammable refrigerant.
-However, EPA has listed a number of flammable hydrocarbon refrigerants or refrigerant blends as acceptable substitutes for use in various types of new refrigeration and air-conditioning equipment.
+EPA has listed a number of flammable hydrocarbon refrigerants or refrigerant blends as acceptable substitutes for use in certain types of new refrigeration and air-conditioning equipment.
 EPA notes that the listings for household and commercial refrigerators and freezers and room air conditioning units apply only to new equipment that was specifically designed to be used with that refrigerant.

 EPA expects the list of acceptable substitutes, including flammable hydrocarbon refrigerants or hydrocarbon refrigerant blends, to expand.
 The current lists of acceptable refrigerants for use in refrigeration and air conditioning can be found in the Refrigeration and Air Conditioning section.